 If you love the shape and fragrance of lilac flowers, Chinese tree lilac is the four-season tree for you.
-The small, deciduous tree lilacs grows to about 15 feet tall and produces masses of creamy white, fragrant flower clusters in late spring or early summer, in addition to the dark green leaves typical of the lilac family.
-The brown seed capsules that come after the flowers persist through the winter, when trees also reveal furrowed, reddish brown bark that often exfoliates.
+The small, deciduous tree lilacs grow to about 15 feet tall and produce masses of creamy white, fragrant flower clusters in late spring or early summer, in addition to the dark green leaves typical of the lilac family.
+The brown seed capsules that come after the flowers persist through the winter when trees also reveal furrowed, reddish brown bark that often exfoliates.

 Tree Planting Instructions

 To make the most of any four-season tree, plant in spring or early fall in well-drained soil in full sun or light shade.
 Before choosing a location for your young tree, make sure that there is ample space to accommodate its mature dimensions.
 When planting, remove burlap or other covering on the tree’s root ball.
 Give your specimen a good start by amending the soil from the planting hole with equal parts of a quality amendment, like Fafard® Premium Natural & Organic Compost.
 Water in thoroughly while planting and water regularly while the tree is establishing its root system.
 Apply at least two inches of mulch in a three-foot circle around the tree to conserve soil moisture, but do not allow mulch to touch the trunk.

 Salt can be a winter lifesaver for cars and pedestrians.
 It can also be murder on the garden, sometimes literally.
 Most de-icing salt contains sodium, which is toxic to many plant species.
 Even when used sparingly, it can find its way onto the leaves and roots of nearby plants, disfiguring or killing them.